 What happens if your policy increases, or your budget changes, and your existing policy becomes too expensive?

 First, you can talk to your auto insurance provider to see if adjusting the coverages on your policy could lower your costs, especially if you have coverage that exceeds what others may have.
 Another is to inform your auto insurance provider about changes in your life, such as getting married, completing a driver-safety program or even entering the military to see if this leads to a discount you previously didn’t have.
-You also can shop around among providers to look for a better price.
+Shop around among providers to look for a better price.

 Unlock valuable insights on how to choose the best car insurance company